 - Once an employer verifies a new employee’s employment eligibility, the Department of Homeland Security (DHS) only requires employers to examine additional documentation from an employee that shows they continue to have the legal right to work in limited circumstances.
 These limited circumstances include when an Employment Authorization Document expires, or when the employee includes a date on the Form I-9 for when their employment authorization expires.
 More information is available here.

-- The latest appeals court and district court decisions do not change DHS rules for existing DACA recipients or any other employees.
-These court decisions are not a basis to ask employees to show documentation to reverify their work authorization.
+- The DACA court decisions do not change DHS rules for existing DACA recipients or any other employees.
+These DACA court decisions are not a basis to ask employees to show documentation to reverify their work authorization.

 - Depending on the circumstances, asking employees for documentation when not required based on their citizenship, immigration status, or national origin may violate federal law.
 More information is available here.